Paklock/HackRF1/Persistent-Memory.md

 Among those new variables, there is a `uint32_t config_t` used as storage for a few boolean flags.

-On MAYHEM's version, we've added two new boolean configuration parameters, particularly useful for H1 users including "**Speaker is present**" and "**Back Buttons on menues**".
+On MAYHEM's version, we've added two new boolean configuration parameters, particularly useful for H1 users including "**Speaker is present**" and "**Back Buttons on menus**".

 You can find them implemented as two new configuration checkboxes inside OPTIONS->UI.